mooltiverse/nyx/docs/_pages/guide/developer/go/semantic-version.md

 ```
 ## API docs

-Thanks to [Go docs](https://pkg.go.dev/) you can browse the API docs at [this URL](TODO: set the link to the API docs on https://pkg.go.dev/).
+Thanks to [Go docs](https://pkg.go.dev/) you can browse the API docs at [this URL](https://pkg.go.dev/github.com/mooltiverse/nyx/modules/go/version).

 ## Using the library

 Using the library is simple.
-You just need to create a [`SemanticVersion`]](TODO: set the link to the API docs on https://pkg.go.dev/){:target="_blank"} and use it as in the following example.
+You just need to create a [`SemanticVersion`](https://pkg.go.dev/github.com/mooltiverse/nyx/modules/go/version){:target="_blank"} and use it as in the following example.

 **Remember the `SemanticVersion` is immutable** so every time you invoke a method that changes the number you actually get a new object representing the new state.